-Semester(s): 2 Prerequisite: None Grade Level(s): 9, 10 FACS Basics is designed to provide students with basic information and skills needed to function effectively within the family and a changing, complex society.
+FACS Basics is designed to provide students with basic information and skills needed to function effectively within the family and a changing, complex society.
 Emphasis is given to the development of competencies related to relationships, communication and conflict resolution, caring for children, designing personal space, basic sewing skills, clothing selection and care, promoting good health and nutrition, food selection and preparation, and career exploration.
 Students develop basic life skills that promote a positive influence on the quality of life.

-70740 Personal Financial Literacy
+Personal Financial Literacy

 Personal Financial Literacy focuses on the basic skills and knowledge needed to effectively manage their personal finances.
 The objectives and learning activities are based on real-world situations and will help to build a foundation for making informed and successful personal financial decisions.
-The course is comprised of the 14 areas of instruction outlined in the Oklahoma Passport to Financial Literacy Act of 2007.
+The course comprises the 14 areas of instruction outlined in the Oklahoma Passport to Financial Literacy Act of 2007.

-70970 Career Orientation
+Career Orientation

 Career Orientation equips students with job seeking and retention skills through research and job shadowing activities, to gain soft skills, to explore career options, and to understand the importance of balancing a career and family.
-Emphasis is placed on acquiring conceptual skills such as planning, communication, and problem solving.
+Emphasis is placed on acquiring conceptual skills such as planning, communication, and problem-solving.
 The importance of basic academic skills is stressed with job-related, practical application activities throughout the curriculum.